scuzzydude/asimov/asimov.md

 "How many hands of fish will your daughters catch?"

 "Enough for their own children."
-That was the way, when the rains didn't come.
+That was the way when the rains didn't come.
 Mothers and the female children would go to the river for as long as it took.
 Some did not come back, and many died.
 The chief had sired many children in a time of good rains, but he had lost many sisters to the river when he was a boy.

 "Look at all these boys," she said.
 "How many hands?"